pablgonz/scontents/README.md

 ```
 $ pdfdetach -saveall scontents.pdf
 ```

 and then you can use the excellent `arara` tool to compile them.

 ## Development

 The version numbers and dates are guaranteed to be correct in the repository is in the `l3build` configuration file `build.lua`.
-The scheme used for version numbering is as follows:

-- `pkgmajor`: Major version
-- `pkgmenor`: Minor version
-- `pkgmicro`: Revision

 The date format (`pkgdate`) is `YYYY-MM-DD`.
 If it is important to you that the files created have the correct version and date, you should run